Read

 out.

-gorge themselves with spicy, fatty food which the
+spicy, fatty food which the deprived can ill

-deprived can ill afford and are thus saved from
+afford and are thus saved from this agonizing

-with such foods).
-But before delving deeper into
+foods).
+But before delving deeper into GERD medications

 that changing lifestyle and taking a holistic